Diffuse large B-cell lymphoma

 This section has been compiled using information from a number of reliable sources, including:

-With thanks to: Professor Rajnish Gupta, Consultant Medical Oncologist; and all of the people affected by cancer who reviewed this edition.
+Thanks to Dr Kirit Ardeshna, Consultant Haematologist, and the people affected by cancer who reviewed this edition.

 Reviewing information is just one of the ways you could help when you join our Cancer Voices network.